tis-starlight/tis-starlight.github.io/_tabs/about.md

 > --- Friedrich Nietzsche
 <!-- He who has a why to live can bear almost any how — Friedrich Nietzsche -->

-I’m a passionate game developer and 3D artist with a solid academic background in computer science.
+I'm a passionate game developer and digital artist with a solid academic background in computer science.
 Here, you'll find a wealth of unified resources covering a wide range of topics, all curated to streamline referencing and enhance your learning experience.

 Below is a list of languages, tools & technologies that I'm familiar with.
 You can explore various tabs in the sidebar for quick navigation.
 The [categories](/categories) tab contains properly categorized content, while the [archives](/archives) tab provides a timeline of when each post was written.
 In the top right corner, you'll find a search bar to help you quickly find specific content.
 Additionally, you can toggle between light and dark mode to suit your preferences.